 With Account level tax lot management, the system will look for tax lots across the entire account.
 With these changes, the tax lot purchased on April 1st is eligible to be selected.
 Choosing this lot will result in a short-term loss of $100.
 The actual lot selected will continue to depend on the inventory relief method selected for the account.

-For example, if you purchased 10 shares of Security XYZ once a month over a 2 year period, you will have 24 unrealized tax lots, 12 short-term and 12 long-term, and a combination of gains and losses.
+For example, if you purchased 10 shares of Security XYZ once a month over a 2 year period, your client will have 24 unrealized tax lots, 12 short-term and 12 long-term, and a combination of gains and losses.
 If you choose to sell 10 shares, one of those 24 tax lots will be automatically selected to be realized.

-Weighted inventory relief methods use your long and short-term tax rates to determine which tax lots will be sold first.
+Weighted inventory relief methods use your client’s long and short-term tax rates to determine which tax lots will be sold first.

 See below for an example illustrating how we determine the order tax lots are relieved.